psychopy/workshops/3hrs/source/11basicBuilder.rst

 Create a new Text Component by clicking the button on the right.

-NB: The buttons on the right create new objects, but you can edit an object by clicking on its icon in the Routine.
+NB: The buttons on the right create new objects, but you can edit an existing object by clicking on its icon in the Routine.
 You can remove an object by *right* clicking its icon in the Routine.

 .. nextSlide::